top of page

 Original WWI U.S. Army ‘Breeches, Cotton, Khaki’ with an approximately 29-inch waist and 22-inch inseam.
 Intended to be worn with the cotton khaki service coat, they were made with a five-button fly (with the buttons marked ‘U.S. Army’ to the front), six belt loops, two front hip pockets, two rear pockets, a watch pocket in the waistband, an inside knee patch for wear, and laced knees.
 This style continued to be an issue item into WWII, but saw limited use.
 In issued but excellent condition. $100

-#US1008 SONGS The Soldiers And Sailors SING
+#US1008 Songs The Soldiers And Sailors Sing, Book

 SOLD